 Austin is also a family Christian name, with two of the owners being Martin Austin and Frank Austin.
 Frank and Chris have a son named Phillip Austin, and he in turn has a son named Henry Austin.

-Back in May 1982 members of the Edwards family attended an auction in Sydney and purchased the Walls Caravan Park on the New England Highway in Tamworth.
+The Austin Tourist Park has been family owned and operated since they attended an auction in Sydney in May 1982 and purchased the Walls Caravan Park on the New England Highway in Tamworth.

-Essentially they brought a bare 9 acre block of land, stepped in shape, running from the New England Highway down to the Peel River.
-The park did have the usual services like power, town water, and the like, but much of it was in desperate need of replacement.
+Essentially, they brought a bare nine acre block of land, stepped in shape, running from the New England Highway down to the Peel River.
+The usual services like power and town water were in desperate need of repair or replacement.

 One of the first major projects for the new owners was to build an amenities block.
-The original block, due to a subdivision of land, was now located within the grounds of the hotel next door.
+Due to a subdivision of land the original block was now located within the grounds of the hotel next door.
 With one of the owners being a builder, the first block was so well built, it is still standing and being used today.

-The first park office and residence was an old van and canvas annexe, and this was where Frank, Chris and their 3 children lived whilst the amenities and a new residence (which included a park office) were built.
-At the same time as the park residence was being built, a new pool, pump house and toilet were put in at the front of the park.
+The first park office and residence was an old van and canvas annexe, where the family lived whilst the amenities, residence, and park office were built.
+At the same time, a new pool with pump house and a toilet were put in at the front of the park.
 The next stage of redevelopment was to start tarring the roads around the park.
-In a happy coincidence the local airport was being resurfaced at the same time, and we used any leftover tar for our roads.
+Happily, the local airport was being resurfaced at the same time, and we used any leftover tar for our roads.
 (The same system was used when we started concreting the roads in 1998.)

 Our first accommodation units were two brand new Millard 2000 series road vans.
-By March 1985 cabins were being built by Jayco.
-Although these were a box shape, and had limited mod-cons, they were a step up from the road vans.
-Two of these cabins with toilets, (no showers) were purchased for the park.
-Within two years, the cabins had progressed to include an full ensuite – both toilet and shower – and we purchased two of these to add to our two toilet only models.
+By 1985 box-shaped cabins, with limited mod-cons, were being built by Jayco.
+Two of these cabins with toilets - no showers - were purchased for the park in March.
+Within two years, the cabins had progressed to include both toilet and shower, and we purchased two of these to add to our two toilet-only models.

 When we first started redevelopment, we brought a small demountable amenities block to service our riverside sites.
 By 1993, there was a need for a new toilet block with more showers to supplement the old block.
 Whilst we were doing the work to update the toilet block, more power was added to the riverside sites, as well as a BBQ area and camp kitchen at the side of the new amenities block.

-The park is conveniently situated between two of the local concrete plants, and in 1998 we started to concrete our roads using any leftover concrete.
-Sometimes as fast as we dug out the roads, the faster the concrete arrived!
-It has meant we have a lovely patchwork for our roads, and many have small imprints from leaves, animals or the small hands who oversaw the work!
+The park is conveniently located close to two of the local concrete plants, and in 1998 we started to concrete our roads using any leftover concrete.
+Sometimes the concrete arrived just as fast as we could dig out the roads!
+It has meant we have a lovely patchwork for our roads, and many have small imprints from leaves, animals, or the small hands who “helped” with the laying of the road.

 The park has been through two major flood events.
-The first was in 1984, and there was a minimum of damage done to the park.
-The flood in November 2000 was more damaging and removed much of our riverbank.
-We then had to rebuild the riverbank, and following the usual engineering drawings and government paperwork, we started work in mid-2001.
-Using more of the leftover concrete, we built an erosion control wall with three-quarter tonne blocks.
-It took us until December 2013 to put in about 6000 of these blocks and to stabilise the riverbank.
-We have discovered since putting in the wall, just how much the local reptile population love the block wall and often a lizard or two is found sunning themselves happily.
+The first was in 1984, and there was minimal damage done to the park.
+The second flood in November 2000 was more damaging and removed much of our riverbank, meaning a major rebuild of the riverbank.
+After the usual engineering drawings and government paperwork were completed, work started in mid-2001.
+Using more of the leftover concrete, an erosion control wall was built with three-quarter tonne blocks.
+It took until December 2013 to put in about 6000 of these blocks and to stabilise the riverbank.
+We have discovered since putting in the wall, just how much the local reptile population love the block wall and often a lizard or two is found happily sunning themselves.

 By 2012, another upgrade of power supply (to 400A per phase) was desperately needed, and we started the groundworks to install the heavy cables from the front of the park through to our top amenities block.
-From there we are gradually running more cable across the park to upgrade the park.
+From there we have gradually started running more cable across the park to upgrade other parts of the park.